SEAT Leon Estate review

 MPG, running costs & CO2

 For the first time ever in the Leon, there's also the option of a plug-in hybrid powertrain.
 Shared with the Skoda Octavia Estate iV, it combines a 1.4-litre petrol engine and an electric motor with a 12.8kWh battery.
 This gives the Leon Estate an electric range of up to 38 miles (two miles less than the hatchback) from a full charge.
-Topping up the battery from flat to 100% takes just over 3.5 hours using a 3.6kW wallbox.
+Topping up the battery from flat to 100% takes just over 3.5 hours using a 3.6kW wallbox and a charging cable is included with the car.

 Thanks to its ability to cover most commutes without troubling the combustion engine, official economy figures soar to 235mpg with emissions of 27-30g/km.
 How much fuel you use will of course depend entirely on how you use the car; longer trips or an empty battery will see much lower economy figures.
-Business users stand to benefit the most thanks to its low BiK band, while tax is also reduced by £10 compared with the standard rate.
+Business users stand to benefit the most thanks to its low BiK band, while VED (road tax) is also reduced by £10 compared with the standard rate.

 Engines, drive & performance

 The SEAT Leon Estate is based on the same MQB platform as before but it’s now stretched so there's almost 10cm more bodywork between the front and rear wheels.
 It feels similar to drive, though, with relatively sharp responses for a car with such a big boot.

 So far we've tried the 1.5-litre eTSI mild-hybrid, which is only available with a seven-speed DSG automatic gearbox.
 Thanks to its 48-volt electric starter generator and small lithium-ion battery, it can coast with the engine temporarily switched off to improve efficiency.
 The setup can also give the engine a small helping hand when you accelerate, but it's very subtle and the car can't drive using electricity alone.